Show Table of Contents

 When you create custom shapes there are a few things that you can do to improve how your shapes look and function in the view.
 If you are creating your own shapes, we recommend following general guidelines for making icons or clip art.

-Suggested Size - Unless you plan on using the Size target to make the shapes really large, you should try to make your original shape size close to 32 pixels by 32 pixels.
+Suggested Size - Unless you plan on using Size to make the shapes really large, you should try to make your original shape size close to 32 pixels by 32 pixels.
 However, the original size is dependent on the range of sizes you want available in Tableau.
 You can resize the shapes in Tableau by clicking Size on the Marks card, or by using the cell size options on the Format menu.

 Adding Color Encoding - If you plan to also use Color to encode shapes, you should use a transparent background.
 Otherwise, the entire square of the image will be colored rather than just the symbol.
 GIF and PNG file formats both support transparency.
 GIF files support transparency for a single color that is 100% transparent, while PNG files support alpha channels with a range of transparency levels available on every pixel in the image.
 When Tableau color encodes a symbol, the amount of transparency for each pixel will not be modified, so you can maintain smooth edges.